slymerog/ZootedBot.js/README.md

-# booleanBot
+# ZootedBot

-**booleanBot** is a feature-rich, persistent, and customizable Discord bot focused on automated temporary voice channels, reaction roles, and role-based command permissions.
+**ZootedBot** is a feature-rich, persistent, and customizable Discord bot focused on automated temporary voice channels, reaction roles, role-based command permissions, and customizable welcome messages.

 ---